-On March 28, 2012, we amended our certificate of incorporation to effect a 37 for 1 stock split of our issued and outstanding common stock.
+Prior to the completion of this offering, we expect our board to approve a proposal to amend our certificate of incorporation to give effect to a stock split of our issued and outstanding common stock.
 For additional information, see "Stock split."